ehiaig/medicode/README.md

 ## Bugs, Corrections, Feedback, Contributing
 No system is 100% I'd be happy if you can jump in and collaborate.
-If you find bugs or errors or see places where you can improve on, fork the repo, and raise a PR or shoot me an email. jcobhams[at]gmail[dot]com
+If you find bugs or errors or see places where you can improve on, fork the repo, and raise a PR or shoot me an email. jcobhams[at]gmail[dot]com# medicode